ishikawelekar/FRAUDULENT-TRANSACTION-PREDICTION/README.md

 • Balanced Model comparison - comparing several different models to find the best one.

-•Model Finalization -  To finalize model.
+• Model Finalization -  To finalize model.

-•Deployment
+• Deployment

+# Libraries Required
+• pandas for data analysis.

+• NumPy for numerical operations.

+• Matplotlib/seaborn for plotting or data visualization.

+• Scikit-Learn for machine learning modelling and evaluation.

+• NumPy for numerical operations.

+• Matplotlib/seaborn for plotting or data visualization.

+• Scikit-Learn for machine learning modelling and evaluation.